IGNF/ogam/README.md

 To connect the VM :
 * use VirtualBox interface
 * (or) connect with SSH on localhost on port 2222 with the login vagrant/vagrant
+* PostgreSQL is on port 5433, user ogam / ogam
+* Web site is on localhost:8000, user admin / admin